tan-ad/SignWave/README.md

 ## Inspiration

-There have been several high profile instances where supposed "sign language interpreters" have gone on live TV as translators, only to make nonsensical hand motions and embarass the news stations.
-We saw this and thought, wouldn't this be easily avoided in the future by automating translation to sign language, similar to closed captions on videos?
+Given how much society has advanced technologically, the face that there still isn't enough attention given towards making communication more accesible towards the deaf community is inexcusable.
+One of our teammate spoke of his first-hand experience with this issue, as his grandfather is a deaf individual who communicates primarily through sign language and visual cues.
+That's when we had the idea of automating translation to sign language, similar to closed captions on videos.
 As a result, we have created SpeechToSign.

 ## What it does and how it can be used